biolink/biolink-model/docs/TranslatorMinimal.md

  * [genetic_neighborhood_of](genetic_neighborhood_of.md) - holds between two genes located nearby one another on a chromosome.
  * [genetically interacts with](genetically_interacts_with.md) - holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.
  * [has active ingredient](has_active_ingredient.md) - holds between a drug and a molecular entity in which the latter is a part of the former, and is a biologically active component
- * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable chemical entity that is used as an indicator of the presence or state of the disease or feature. # metabolite
+ * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable chemical entity that is used as an indicator of the presence or state of the disease or feature.
  * [has excipient](has_excipient.md) - holds between a drug and a molecular entities in which the latter is a part of the former, and is a biologically inactive component
  * [has food component](has_food_component.md) - holds between food and one or more chemical entities composing it, irrespective of nutritional value (i.e. could also be a contaminant or additive)
  * [has gene product](has_gene_product.md) - holds between a gene and a transcribed and/or translated product generated from it